Lewis-Gallagher/wedding-website/README.md

 A list of frequently asked questions and answers.
 Self-explanatory.
 ## Event Info
 Information on the venue.
 Location, times, hotel recommendations and nearby towns.
-## The Story of Us
-A short story of our 5 years together, written by the bride.

 # Flask App
 The Flask application front end is written with HTML, CSS and Bootstrap with Jinja to interact with Guest RSVP responses.
 The RSVP form takes information from the user and emails the user, via the SendGrid API, a confirmation email with a custom message and their RSVP details included.
 The user's RSVP data is then written to a local SQLite database.
 Details of the database are expanded upon in the following section.